kineticsystem/stepit/stepit_driver/docs/serial_communication/serial_communication.md

   <tr><td>double</td><td>4 bytes</td></tr>
 </table>

-As a general rule in network communication, when sending a value of type int, long, or float, the Most Significant Byte (MSB) is transmitted first.
+In network communications, values of type `int`, `long`, and `float` are transmitted with the Most Significant Byte (MSB) first.

-## Commands
+## Command Interface

-As stated at the beginning of the document, the project's main scope is to control stepper motors connected to a Teensy microcontroller via a motor driver circuit.
-A motor does not move instantaneously at maximum speed but accelerates, maintains a predefined velocity, and then decelerates until reaching the target position.
-To control the motor movement with acceleration and deceleration, we use an Arduino well-known library called [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/).
+The primary focus of this project lies in the real-time control of stepper motors connected to a Teensy microcontroller via motor driver circuits.
+For advanced control that includes acceleration and deceleration, we leverage the [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/) library.

-Following is a list of all desired commands to control the motor movements.
+Below are the supported commands for controlling motor movements:

 <table align="center" border="2px">
     <tr>